 This is a new prize, introduced for the academic year 2018/19.
 The prize follows the same submission criteria and format as the Sir John Ellis Prize, however, is specifically for projects completed during an intercalated degree.

 This prize is now open for applications for the 2019 round

 A winner and runner-up will be announced once the assessment process has been completed.
 Both the winner and runner up will receive an emailed certificate and monetary prize.
-The winner may be asked to present at the ASME Researching Medical Education conference in November 2019 *.
+The winner will receive free registration for one to the Researching Medical Education conference in November 2019 *.